1fxe/Resource-Pack-Display/README.md

 ### Configuration

+- Ignore Overlays
+- Padding
+- Name
+- Description
+- Size

+And more

 #### What is Resource Pack Display?

 Resource Pack Display allows you to display information about your current resource pack. <br/>